Haptics and Human-Computer InteractionSpeaker: Stephen Brewster – Glasgow, United Kingdom

 Topic(s): Human Computer Interaction

-AbstractHaptics and the use of touch can provide a rich new ways for people to interact and experience devices.
+AbstractHaptics and the use of touch can provide rich new ways for people to interact and experience devices.
 I have been working in the area of haptics for a long time and am often frustrated by the limitations of the technology when trying to design interesting user interactions.
-One reason for this is that there is a mismatch between what these devices can do and human capabilities.
-In this talk I will talk about haptics in a new way and look at different types of devices that are a much better match to us as humans and show how we might design better user interfaces using them.
-I will show new interaction possibilities using force and pressure input, thermal feedback and ultrasound haptics.
+One reason for this is that there is a mismatch between what current devices can do and human capabilities.
+In this talk, I will discuss some new forms of haptics, look at different types of devices that are a much better match to us as humans, and show how we might design better user interfaces using them.
+I will show new interaction possibilities using force and pressure input, thermal feedback, and electrotactile and ultrasound haptics to broaden our understanding of what haptic feedback can do.

 About this LectureNumber of Slides: 35